maimoonjamil123/RickRoll/README.md

 # RickRoll
 Get yourself rick rolled today!
-Download as zip and extract and simply open rickroll.exe for windows and rickroll for Linux
+Download as zip and extract and simply open RickRoll.exe for windows and RickRoll for Linux